GSA/digitalgov.gov/content/posts/2014-01-23-extreme-makeover-gc-news-release-edition.md

   </p>
 </div>

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/Canada.jpg" alt="Digital friendly press release from Canada " %}
-For communicators, the changes mean they can use their creativity to:
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/Canada.jpg" alt="Digital friendly press release from Canada " %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/Canada.jpg)For communicators, the changes mean they can use their creativity to:

   * Develop catchy headlines and sub-headlines
   * Write concise and clear opening paragraphs that contain the 5 Ws (who, what, where, when, why)
   * Select key facts that capture the reader’s attention
   * Draft quotes that are meaningful and succinct
   * Repurpose the quick facts and quotes for Facebook and Twitter posts, and
   * Offer associated links that provide additional context to help the reader better understand the issue.